MIT-LCP/mimic-code-paper/main.md

 <!-- The primary reason for this change is due to the collection of an important variable: the Glasgow Coma Scale (GCS).
 In MIMIC, a GCS value of 3 is assigned for patients who cannot be scored, whereas severity of illness scores assume a value of 15 for patients who cannot be scored. -->

-## Organ failure scores
+## Organ dysfunction scores

-Multi-organ failure is a hallmark of acute illness and quantify the morbidity for a given patient.
-The Sequential Organ Failure Assessment (SOFA) score [REF] and Logistic Organ Dysfunction System (LODS) [REF] both assess six organ systems for failure.
-Single organ failure scores implemented include MELD [REF], commonly used to determine suitability for a liver transplant, RIFLE [REF], which quantifies acute kidney injury, and KDIGO [REF], also used for acute kidney injury.
+Organ failure is a hallmark of acute illness and many scores aim to quantify the morbidity for a given patient.
+Some scores assess all organ systems: the Sequential Organ Failure Assessment (SOFA) score [REF] and Logistic Organ Dysfunction System (LODS) [REF] both assess six organ systems for failure.
+Other single organ failure scores implemented include MELD [REF], commonly used to determine suitability for a liver transplant, RIFLE [REF], which quantifies acute kidney injury, and KDIGO [REF], also used for acute kidney injury.

-### Timing of treatment
+## Timing of treatment

 The duration of treatment is a useful concept as it quantifies both the intensity of treatment for a patient and provides useful context for other pieces of information: e.g. the use of vasopressors informs the researcher that the blood pressure is being increased by medical intervention.
 Due to the method of data archival, many medications and treatments are not implicitly stored as durations, and as such they must be derived using sensible rule based approaches.
 These approaches usually involve identification of surrogate measures which are documented in the data by clinical staff with high compliance.
 Figure [?] shows a schematic for the derivation of the start and stop times of mechanical ventilation [?].
 Similar rules were used to define the timing of vasopressor administration and continuous renal replacement therapy.